-Genetic programming has recently been used to automatically create the design for both the topology and parameter values (tuning) for a controller for a particular two-lag plant and a particular three-lag plant from a high-level statement of the controller's desired behavior and characteristics (Koza, Keane, Yu, Bennett, and Mydlowec 2000).
-However, each of these two (different) automatically designed controllers applied only to one particular plant.
-Moreover, both plants belonged to the same family (the n-lag plants).
+Genetic programming has recently been used to automatically create the design for both the topology and parameter values (tuning) for a controller for a particular two-lag plant and a particular three-lag plant (Koza, Keane, Yu, Bennett, and Mydlowec 2000).
+However, these two (different) evolved controllers applied only to particular plants (of the same family).

-The question arises as to whether it is possible to evolve a single "general" parameterized controller (containing parameters representing the overall characteristics of the plant) that can perform well for an entire family of plants (say, the n-lag plants) and also one or more additional families of plants.
+The question arises as to whether it is possible to evolve a common controller (accessing various parameters representing the overall characteristics of the plant) that can perform well for an entire family of plants (say, the n-lag plants) and perhaps also for one or more additional families of plants.

-In their recent influential book, Astrom and Hagglund (1995) identified four families of plants "that are representative for the dynamics of typical industrial processes."
-Astrom and Hagglund (1995) then develop a common method for designing controllers and demonstrate improved performance for their common method over the Ziegler-Nichols rules (Ziegler and Nichols 1942) on all the plants in all four of their families of plants.
+In their influential book, Astrom and Hagglund (1995) identified four families of plants "that are representative for the dynamics of typical industrial processes."
+Astrom and Hagglund then developed a common method for designing controllers and demonstrated improved performance for their method over the Ziegler-Nichols (1942) rules on all the plants in all four families of plants.

-One of the families of plants in Astrom and Hagglund 1995 consists of the n-lag plants represented by the transfer functions of the form where n = 3, 4, and 8.
+One of the four families consists of the n-lag plants represented by transfer functions of the form where n = 3, 4, and 8 and where s is the Laplace transform variable.

-$$G(s) = \frac{1}{\left(1+s\right)^n} \tag{1}$$
+$$G(s) = \frac{1}{\left(1+s\right)^n} \qquad (1)$$